hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 # Hannah's Ferris Sweep Layout

-This is my first attempt at a layout for my new Ferris Scoop.
+This is my first attempt at a layout for my new Ferris Sweep.
 I am attempting to integrate Colemak DH, which is new to me, and keep everything else as familiar as possible, so I have tried to take my cues for numbers and symbols from the UK ISO keyboard layout that I know.